---

 #### Public Mempool-recognized Validation Prefixes

 The public mempool recognizes four validation prefixes.
-Structural rules are enforced only up to and including the frame that sets `payer_approved = true`.
+Structural rules are enforced only up to and including the frame that sets `payer`.

 ##### Self Relay